jshum/blog/_posts/2012-10-18-cv-classification.md

 Pepole have told me that you should put more about your experiences than your courses.
 It seems somewhat unintuitive that courses that you spend 9 months out of a year on are less important than the 3 months you spend as a part time summer emloyee.
-I suppose that's because recruiters recruit from the same school, or graduates from similar schools, which means students the same classes more or less.
-So they encode all that coursework into a GPA and a very small list of really cool courses which you have taken, which will be relevant to the company.
+I suppose that's because recruiters recruit from the same school, or from the same schools, which means students take the same classes more or less.
+All of the classes which you have taken are encoded into a numerical GPA and a small amount of resume real estate is left for the really cool courses.
+Of course, the courses have to be relevant to the company.

 What differentiates you from the next person is your summer experiences and the projects you do on your own time.
 Courses are a given.
 Everything else is what differentiates you.

 And here's the thing: People who get good jobs will automatically assume they have good CV's.
-That's not true.
-In fact, people who get good jobs could have very shitty CV's but really ace their interview.
+But that's not true.
+In fact, people who get good jobs could have very shitty CV's but really know their shit.

+Again, think about resumes as a screen.
+They're only used for the first round ever.

 A CV also is a fit.
 When they return emails, they always say if your resume is a fit.
 That's where the keywords come in.
 For everything in life, it's all about a fit.